-UPDATE: After we wrote this article we heard from Heather about the status of her 1979 home after Hurricane Irma tore through Florida.
+UPDATE: After we wrote this article about Heather’s $45,000 manufactured home renovation, we heard from her about the status of her 1979 home after Hurricane Irma tore through Florida.
 She says that their home survived the devastation with only minor damage!
 Unfortunately, she says the rest of their community didn’t fare as well and around 60% of the homes in her park was totally destroyed.

 She says that according to her insurance agent and contractors her home survived with little damage because they had installed a new subfloor, windows, doors, as well as install new drywall over the existing paneled walls and ceilings.
 They also had the roof done with the heavy vinyl “roof over” system.
 Basically, these items served as structural protectors.

 The other homes in the community that fared so well were also renovated or updated.